pingcap/docs/tidb-cloud/terraform/restore-resource.md

     }
     ```

-5. You can use `terraform fmt` to format your config file:
+5. You can use `terraform fmt` to format your configuration file:

     ```
     $ terraform fmt